d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 8. A third strategy would be to **block** on sex.
 In this type of study, the scientists would assign 4 non-males and 8 males to each group.
 Say they put the four tallest non-males and eight tallest males into the placebo group and the remaining subjects into the control group.

-    a.
-Using this strategy, how many males are in each group?
+|    Using this strategy, how many males are in each group?
-\vspace{0.3in}
+\vspace{0.1in}

-    b.
-What is the sample size of each group?
+|    What is the sample size of each group?
-\vspace{0.3in}
+\vspace{0.1in}

-    c.
-Is the proportion of males the same in the drug and placebo groups?
+|    Is the proportion of males the same in the drug and placebo groups?
-\vspace{0.3in}
+\vspace{0.1in}

-9. **Assume the scientists used the strategy in question 8 and found that the proportion of patients whose heart rate stabilized is higher in the drug group than the placebo group.**  Could that difference be due to the sex of the subjects?
+9. **Assume the scientists used the strategy in question 8 and found that the proportion of patients whose heart rate stabilized is higher in the drug group than the placebo group.**

+|    Could that difference be due to the sex of the subjects?
 Explain your answer.
 \vspace{0.5in}

-    b.
-Could it be due to other variables?
+|    Could it be due to other variables?
 Explain your answer.
 \vspace{0.5in}

 \newpage